Geometry of $1$-codimensional measures in Heisenberg groups: Introduction

+For completeness, we remark that if some further hypothesis on the measure $\phi$ are allowed, there are a couple of results in literature in the spirit of Theorem \ref{Preiss} in non-Euclidean metric spaces.
+Besides the already mentioned rectifiability result by A. Lorent for locally $2$-uniform measure in $\ell^3_\infty$, it is worth mentioning the paper \cite{preisstiserBesicovitch} by D. Preiss and J. Ti\v{s}er where the authors tackle the metric analogue of the $1/2$-Besicovitch's problem.

-The study of the density problem in the Heisenberg groups was started in 2015 by V. Chousionis and J. Tyson in \cite{Chousionis2015MarstrandsGroup} where they proved that if $\phi$ is a Radon measure on $\HH^n$ having $\alpha$-density, i.e.:
+The study of the density problem in the Heisenberg groups was started in 2015 by V. Chousionis and J. Tyson in \cite{Chousionis2015MarstrandsGroup}, where it has been proved that if $\phi$ is a Radon measure on $\HH^n$ such that:

-then Marstrand theorem holds in $\HH^n$ for the Koranyi norm, i.e., $\alpha$ is an integer in $\{0,\ldots,2n+2\}$.
-This was done, very much as in the Euclidean spaces, by proving that \eqref{besi} implies that $\phi$-almost everywhere tangent measures to $\phi$ are $\alpha$-uniform measures (see Definition \ref{uniform}) and that the support of such $\alpha$-uniform measures are analytic manifolds.
+where $B_r(x)$ is the Koranyi ball, then $\alpha\in\{0,\ldots,2n+2\}$.
+If a Radon measure satisfies the condition \eqref{besi} for a certain $\alpha$, in the following we will say that $\phi$ has $\alpha$-density.
+This was done, very much as in the Euclidean spaces, by proving that \eqref{besi} implies that $\phi$-almost everywhere tangent measures to $\phi$ are $\alpha$-uniform measures, see Definition \ref{uniform}, and that the support of such $\alpha$-uniform measures are analytic manifolds.
 The same strategy with minor modifications works in general Carnot groups when endowed with a left invariant polynomial norm.

-The development of those ideas allowed Chousionis, Tyson and Magnani in \cite{ChousionisONGROUP} to characterise $1$ and $2$ uniform measures in $\HH^1$ and to prove that vertically ruled $3$-uniform measures are flat.
+The development of those ideas allowed Chousionis, Tyson and Magnani in \cite{ChousionisONGROUP} to characterise $1$ and $2$ uniform measures in $\HH^1$ and to prove that vertically ruled $3$-uniform measures are the Haar measure of $3$-dimensional homogeneous subgroups of $\HH^1$.
 As a byproduct of our analysis we complete the characterisation of uniform measures in $\HH^1$, see Section \ref{conclusioni}.

 We present here a survey of the strategy of the proof of Theorem \ref{main}, giving for each key step a brief discussion of the ideas involved.
 In Section \ref{sezione1}, we prove that the support of a uniform measure $\mu$ is contained in a quadratic surface.
-This is a result in the spirit of Theorem 17.3 of \cite{Mattila1995GeometrySpaces} (cfr. also with Theorem 4.1 in \cite{Kowalski1986Besicovitch-typeSubmanifolds}):
+This is a result in the spirit of \cite[Theorem 17.3 ]{Mattila1995GeometrySpaces} (cfr. also with \cite[Theorem 4.1]{Kowalski1986Besicovitch-typeSubmanifolds}):

-\begin{teorema} Let $\alpha\in\{1,\ldots,2n+1\}\setminus\{2\}$, and suppose that $\mu$ is an $\alpha$-uniform measure.
-Then there are $b\in\R^{2n}$, $\mathcal{T}\in\R$ and $\mathcal{Q}\in\text{Sym}(n)$ with $\text{Tr}(\mathcal{Q})\neq 0$ such that:
+\begin{teorema} Let $\alpha\in\{1,\ldots,2n+1\}\setminus\{2\}$ and suppose that $\mu$ is an $\alpha$-uniform measure.
+Then, there are $b\in\R^{2n}$, $\mathcal{T}\in\R$ and $\mathcal{Q}\in\mathrm{Sym}(2n)$ with $\text{Tr}(\mathcal{Q})\neq 0$ such that:

 \end{teorema}